 Depreciation Expense.
 We depreciate our containers on a straight-line basis over a period of 12 years to a fixed residual value.
 We regularly assess both the estimated useful life of our containers and the expected residual values, and, when warranted, adjust our depreciation estimate accordingly.
 Depreciation expense will vary over time based upon the number and the purchase price of containers in our owned fleet.
 Beginning in the third quarters of 2008 and 2006, depreciation of our existing owned fleet decreased as a result of an increase in our estimate of the residual values of our containers.
-However, this decrease could be partially or totally offset as a result of an increase in the size of our owned fleet in subsequent periods.
+However, this decrease was partially offset in the fiscal year ended December 31, 2009 as a result of an increase in the size of our owned fleet in subsequent periods.

-Amortization Expense.
-Amortization expense represents the amortization of the price paid for the rights to manage the container fleets of Gateway Management Services Limited ("Gateway") and Capital Lease Limited, Hong Kong ("Capital").
-The purchase price is being amortized over the expected useful life of the contracts on a pro-rate basis to the expected management fees.
+Amortization Expense .
+Amortization expense represents the amortization of the price paid for the rights to manage the container fleets of Capital Intermodal Limited, Capital Intermodal GmbH, Capital Intermodal Inc., Capital Intermodal Assets Limited and Xines Limited (collectively "Capital Intermodal"); Amphibious Container Leasing Limited ("Amficon"); Capital Lease Limited, Hong Kong ("Capital"); and Gateway Management Services Limited ("Gateway").
+The purchase prices are being amortized over the expected useful lives of the contracts on a pro-rata basis to the expected management fees

 General and Administrative Expense.
 Our general and administrative expenses are primarily employee-related costs such as salary, employee benefits, rent, travel and entertainment costs, as well as expenses incurred for outside services such as legal, consulting and audit-related fees.
-We expect general and administrative expenses to be higher in the future, as we incur additional costs related to operating as a public company.